Hollowwhite22/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that replace all characters A and c from input to Z and e respectively A script that removes all letters c and C from input
 A script that reverse its input
+ A script that displays all users and their home directories, sorted by users